whaakman/azure-docs.nl-nl/articles/cdn/cdn-http2.md

 ## <a name="enabling-http2-support-in-azure-cdn"></a>HTTP-/ 2-ondersteuning in Azure CDN inschakelen

-HTTP-/ 2-ondersteuning is momenteel actief is voor **Azure CDN van Akamai** en **Azure CDN van Verizon** profielen.
+HTTP-/ 2-ondersteuning is momenteel actief is voor alle Azure CDN-profielen.
 Er is geen verdere actie vereist van klanten.

 ## <a name="next-steps"></a>Volgende stappen